Radiochromic film

 Radiochromic film is a type of self-developing film typically used in the testing and characterisation of radiographic equipment such as CT scanners and radiotherapy linacs.
 The film contains a dye which changes colour when exposed to ionising radiation, allowing the level of exposure and beam profile to be characterised.
-Unlike x-ray film no developing process is required and results can be obtained almost instantly, while it is insensitive to visible light (making handling easier).
+Unlike X-ray film, no developing process is required and results can be obtained almost instantly, while also being insensitive to visible light (making handling easier).

 Mechanism

-For medical dosimetry "gafchromic dosimetry film (...) is arguably the most widely used commercial product".
+For medical dosimetry "gafchromic dosimetry film ... is arguably the most widely used commercial product."
 Several types of gafchromic film are marketed with differing properties.
-One type, MD-55, is made up of layers of polyester substrate with active emulsion layers adhered (approximately 16μm thick).
-The active layer consists of polycrystalline, substituted-diacetylene and the colour change occurs due to "progressive 1,4-trans additions as polyconjugations along the ladder-like polymer chains".
+One type, MD-55, is made up of layers of polyester substrate with active emulsion layers adhered (approximately 16 μm thick).
+The active layer consists of polycrystalline, substituted-diacetylene, with the colour change occurring due to "progressive 1,4-trans additions as polyconjugations along the ladder-like polymer chains."

 Usage

 Radiochromic films have been in general use since the late 1960s, although the general principle has been known about since the 19th century.